 I, Jared Matthew "Jay" Garmon, am a professional geek.
 Specifically, I am a writer, husband & father, technology advocate, science fiction nerd, self-professed trivia expert and general Internet addict.
 Each of these aspects is entertained at different venues around the Web, as listed below.

 Husband & Father: Check out my Flickr photo stream, which is almost entirely dedicated to my daughters, wife, family, and friends, in that order, with each respective subject's photo volume descending logarithmically.
-I also have the requisite Facebook page, but -- fair warning -- I won't be joining your mafia wars, trivia quizzes, or 25 Things memes.
+I also have the requisite Facebook page, but -- fair warning -- I won't be joining your Zimbio quizzes or Bitstrip memes.
 I'm there to stay connected, not stay abreast of your newest herd members in Farmville.

 General Internet Addict: Perhaps the most holistic view of my life as the Prince of Dorkness can be divined from my Twitter stream, which is riddled hourly with links that catch my interest.
 (I sometimes post my own thoughts there, as well, but for the sake of decency I keep those to a minimum.)
-More succinctly, my Google Plus profile also conveniently links to all the same items found in the Cyberstalk Me section to the right, but Google's version is both prettier and more comprehensive.
+Mostly out of a sense of obligation to the purveyors of Gmail, I maintain a largely neglected Google Plus profile.
 Finally, for you economic determinists who really want the inside scoop on my consumerist self -- or are looking for the perfect way to bribe me -- there's always my Amazon Wishlist.

 In the unlikely event you would like to retain my services as a consultant, writer, speaker, radio guest, conference/convention panelist, or one-shot dungeon master, you can reach me at jay [at] jaygarmon [dot] net.
 Depending on the job, I can be be had for very free or very not.
 Pitch me, and we'll talk.